Capabilities across planning, governance, design, and delivery support.

 - Measured AI value without uncontrolled experimentation

-The capability set is designed to connect strategic planning, architecture structure, and delivery guidance around ERP, CRM, HR, finance, digital, data, and integration initiatives.
+These capabilities connect strategic planning, architecture structure, and delivery guidance across ERP, CRM, HR, finance, digital, data, and integration initiatives.

-ERP and enterprise platform programs often need both architecture clarity and implementation depth.
+ERP and enterprise platform programmes often need both architecture clarity and delivery depth.

 That can include Oracle, SAP, Workday, Salesforce, Anaplan, or mixed-platform environments.
-The role of the practice is to shape the architecture, roadmap, governance, and decision support around them.
+Maven EA helps shape the architecture, roadmap, governance, and decision support around them.

 View Delivery Relationships